microsoft/pxt-calliope/docs/projects/micro-coin.md

 ## How does it work?

-Each @boardname@ contains a **coin**, which is made of a **block chain**.
-To mine new blocks in the coin, the user shakes the @boardname@ and hopes that they will be in luck!
+Each @boardname@ contains a **block chain**, a sequence of blocks that is public and cannot be modified.
+To mine new blocks in the coin, the user shakes the @boardname@ and, if they are in luck, their block gets added to the chain!
 Once the block is added, it is broadcasted to the other @microbit@.
 The block is public and can't be modified so it's ok to share it.
-Other @boardname@ the block, validate the transaction and update their block chain as needed.
+Other @boardname@ receive the block, validate the transaction and update their block chain as needed.

 Pressing ``A`` shows the number of block you added to the chain, that's your score.
 Pressing ``B`` shows you the length of the chain.